On these pages you will find information about the company's Corporate Governance policies and procedures.

 David Adams chairs the Audit Committee.
 Its other members are Terry Duddy and Lisa Myers.
 All members of the Committee have business and financial expertise.
 The Chairman is a chartered Management accountant with recent and relevant financial experience.

-Audit Committee meetings are also attended by the Chief Financial Officer, the Company Secretary, the Director of Internal Audit & Risk Management, and the external auditors, PricewaterhouseCoopers LLP.
+Audit Committee meetings are also attended by the Chief Executive, the Chief Financial Officer, the Company Secretary and the external auditors, Ernst Young LLP.
 The Committee also meets without the presence of management with both the external and internal auditors.

 After each meeting the chairman reports to the board on the matters discussed and raises with the appropriate executive director any issue of concern.
 The minutes of the meetings are circulated to all directors.